Contents

 This risk assessment identifies the pathway specific risk factors relevant to a carbon removal project.
 The relevant risk factors identified as part of a risk assessment are included in the monitoring plan requirements for the project, with details included in the Project Design Document.
 Project specific risk factors inform the required duration of monitoring along with the monitoring requirements set out in the Protocol and the requirements set out in the Monitoring Section of the Isometric Standard.

 The risk score, as determined by the Risk of Reversal Questionnaire, will determine a project’s buffer pool contribution.
 Projects must re-assess their reversal risk at the renewal of each crediting period, or if monitoring identifies a reversal-related risk, or if an actual reversal event takes place.
-In any event, projects should reassess their reversal risk at a minimum every 5 years.

-| # in Isometric Standard Questionnaire | Question | If answered “Yes” | If answered “No” |
+No. in Isometric Standard Questionnaire | Question | If answered “Yes” | If answered “No” |

 |---|---|---|---|

-| 1 | Is a reversal directly observable with a physical or chemical measurement as opposed to a modeled result? | Proceed to questions 2-9 | Proceed to questions 8-9 |
+1 | Is a reversal directly observable with a physical or chemical measurement as opposed to a modeled result? | Proceed to questions 2-10 | Proceed to questions 8-10 |

-| 2 | Is the carbon being stored in an impermeable geologic system? (e.g., salt cavern) | Proceed to questions 8-9 | Add 1 to Risk Score and proceed to questions 3-9 |
+2 | Is the carbon being stored in an impermeable geologic system? (e.g., salt cavern) | Proceed to questions 8-10 | Add 1 to Risk Score and proceed to questions 3-10 |

-| 5 | Does this approach have a material risk of reversal due to natural disasters including, but not limited to, floods, storms, earthquakes, fires, etc.? | Add 1 to Risk Score | |
+5 | Does this approach have a material risk of reversal due to natural disasters including, but not limited to, floods, storms, earthquakes, fires, etc.? | Add 1 to Risk Score | |

-| 6 | Does this approach have a material risk of reversal due to human-induced events from outside actors, such as change in farming practices, change in ownership and management of project sites, or similar? | Add up to 2 to Risk Score | |
+6 | Does this approach have a material risk of reversal due to human-induced events from outside actors, such as change in farming practices, change in ownership and management of project sites, or similar? | Add up to 2 to Risk Score | |

-| 7 | Applicable only for subsurface storage: Is the carbon being stored with trapping mechanisms preventing reversals? (e.g., multiple confining layers, CO₂ dissolves or solidifies) | Minus 1 to Risk Score (unless 0) | |
+7 | Applicable only for subsurface storage: Is the carbon being stored with trapping mechanisms preventing reversals? (e.g., multiple confining layers, CO₂ dissolves or solidifies) | Minus 1 to Risk Score (unless 0) | |

-| 8 | Is there 10+ years of monitoring and/or lab data demonstrating low project risk? | Minus up to 2 to Risk Score | |
+8 | Is there 10+ years of monitoring and/or lab data demonstrating low project risk? | Minus up to 2 to Risk Score | |

-| 9 | Does this pathway have a documented history of reversals? | Add 2 to Risk Score | |
+9 | Does this pathway have a documented history of reversals in excess of proposed buffer pool size? | Add 2 to Risk Score | |

-| 10 | Is there one or more project-specific factors that merit a high risk level? | Add up to 2 to Risk Score |
+10 | Is there one or more project-specific factors that merit a high risk level? | Add up to 2 to Risk Score |

-Risk Score Categories
+Risk Score Categories:

-- 0: Very Low Risk Level (2% buffer)
+- 0: Very Low Risk Level (1% buffer)

 - 1-2: Low Risk Level (5% buffer)